Bailard Inc. Has $478,000 Position in Hub Group, Inc. (NASDAQ:HUBG)

-Bailard Inc. grew its position in shares of Hub Group, Inc. (NASDAQ:HUBG – Free Report) by 111.1% during the 1st quarter, Holdings Channel reports.
-The institutional investor owned 5,700 shares of the transportation company’s stock after buying an additional 3,000 shares during the quarter.
-Bailard Inc.’s holdings in Hub Group were worth $478,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Bailard Inc. increased its holdings in shares of Hub Group, Inc. (NASDAQ:HUBG – Free Report) by 111.1% during the first quarter, Holdings Channel reports.
+The fund owned 5,700 shares of the transportation company’s stock after acquiring an additional 3,000 shares during the quarter.
+Bailard Inc.’s holdings in Hub Group were worth $478,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other large investors have also recently added to or reduced their stakes in the company.
-Vanguard Group Inc. increased its position in Hub Group by 1.3% during the 3rd quarter.
-Vanguard Group Inc. now owns 3,729,559 shares of the transportation company’s stock worth $257,265,000 after buying an additional 49,438 shares during the period.
-Dimensional Fund Advisors LP raised its position in shares of Hub Group by 4.1% in the fourth quarter.
-Dimensional Fund Advisors LP now owns 2,448,115 shares of the transportation company’s stock valued at $194,602,000 after buying an additional 96,803 shares in the last quarter.
-State Street Corp boosted its stake in shares of Hub Group by 3.3% in the first quarter.
-State Street Corp now owns 1,433,008 shares of the transportation company’s stock valued at $110,643,000 after buying an additional 45,357 shares during the period.
-Victory Capital Management Inc. increased its stake in Hub Group by 1.6% during the 1st quarter.
-Victory Capital Management Inc. now owns 1,353,399 shares of the transportation company’s stock worth $113,604,000 after acquiring an additional 20,666 shares during the period.
-Finally, Fuller & Thaler Asset Management Inc. raised its holdings in Hub Group by 108.6% in the 1st quarter.
-Fuller & Thaler Asset Management Inc. now owns 770,107 shares of the transportation company’s stock valued at $59,460,000 after acquiring an additional 400,916 shares in the last quarter.
-Institutional investors own 93.08% of the company’s stock.
+A number of other institutional investors have also made changes to their positions in the business.
+Exchange Traded Concepts LLC bought a new position in Hub Group during the 1st quarter worth $27,000.
+Lazard Asset Management LLC bought a new position in Hub Group during the 1st quarter worth $46,000.
+Parkside Financial Bank & Trust increased its position in Hub Group by 37.0% during the 1st quarter.
+Parkside Financial Bank & Trust now owns 774 shares of the transportation company’s stock worth $65,000 after buying an additional 209 shares during the period.
+Point72 Hong Kong Ltd acquired a new stake in shares of Hub Group in the first quarter valued at approximately $103,000.
+Finally, State of Wyoming acquired a new stake in shares of Hub Group in the fourth quarter valued at approximately $131,000.
+93.08% of the stock is owned by institutional investors and hedge funds.

 Analyst Ratings Changes

-A number of research analysts recently commented on HUBG shares.
-Wells Fargo & Company raised their price target on Hub Group from $90.00 to $100.00 and gave the stock an “overweight” rating in a research report on Friday, July 28th.
-StockNews.com started coverage on shares of Hub Group in a research report on Thursday, May 18th.
-They set a “hold” rating on the stock.
-BMO Capital Markets lowered their price objective on shares of Hub Group from $95.00 to $85.00 in a research report on Friday, April 28th.
-51job reaffirmed a “maintains” rating on shares of Hub Group in a report on Monday, May 1st.
-Finally, Stifel Nicolaus lowered their price target on Hub Group from $110.00 to $94.00 in a report on Monday, May 1st.
+A number of research firms have recently weighed in on HUBG.
+Evercore ISI cut their target price on Hub Group from $95.00 to $91.00 in a research report on Tuesday, June 27th.
+51job reiterated a “maintains” rating on shares of Hub Group in a research note on Monday, May 1st.
+Benchmark boosted their target price on shares of Hub Group from $95.00 to $98.00 in a research report on Monday, July 31st.
+Stifel Nicolaus decreased their price objective on shares of Hub Group from $110.00 to $94.00 in a research note on Monday, May 1st.
+Finally, Barclays upped their target price on Hub Group from $80.00 to $90.00 and gave the stock an “equal weight” rating in a research note on Monday, July 31st.
 Six analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
 According to MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average price target of $101.15.

 Hub Group Price Performance

 Hub Group (NASDAQ:HUBG – Get Free Report) last released its quarterly earnings results on Thursday, July 27th.
 The transportation company reported $1.44 EPS for the quarter, beating analysts’ consensus estimates of $1.41 by $0.03.
 Hub Group had a return on equity of 17.22% and a net margin of 5.69%.
 The firm had revenue of $1.04 billion for the quarter, compared to analyst estimates of $1.12 billion.
 During the same quarter in the previous year, the company posted $3.03 EPS.
 The business’s revenue was down 25.8% on a year-over-year basis.
-As a group, equities analysts expect that Hub Group, Inc. will post 6.18 EPS for the current year.
+Sell-side analysts predict that Hub Group, Inc. will post 6.18 earnings per share for the current year.

 Hub Group Profile